Skip to content

 The AMT eliminates or reduces the value of tax preferences taken under the ordinary system.
 Taxpayers add certain deductions back into their income to figure out their Alternative Minimum Taxable Income (AMTI).

-Next, the AMT allows an exemption of $85,700 for singles and $133,300 for married couples filing jointly to be excluded from the tax (for tax year 2024).
-However, exemptions phase out once AMTI hits $609,350 for single filers and $1,218,700 for married taxpayers filing jointly in 2024.
+Next, the AMT allows taxpayers to subtract an exemption from their AMTI of $85,700 for single filers and $133,300 for joint filers (for tax year 2024).
+However, exemptions phase out once AMTI hits $609,350 for single filers and $1,218,700 for joint filers in 2024.

-In tax year 2017, the last year before the Tax Cuts and Jobs Act (TCJA) took effect, approximately 5 million taxpayers had to pay under the AMT.
+In tax year 2017, the last year before the Tax Cuts and Jobs Act (TCJA) took effect, approximately five million taxpayers had to pay under the AMT.
 The TCJA increased the AMT’s exemption and exemption phaseout through 2025, greatly reducing the number of taxpayers subject to the AMT, to an estimated 200,000.

 Why Was the Alternative Minimum Tax (AMT) Created?